sj-piano/eth-contract-hello-world/README.md

 Most scripts have `--help` functionality.
 E.g. you can run `node scripts/hello-world-update-message.js --help`

 Most scripts can log at different levels of output.
 You can use `--log-level info` or `--debug` arguments.

+Run `task show-example-script-commands` to see a list of examples that demonstrate how to use the various scripts.

 ### Initial tests